-Often times you hear, the women of today aren’t like those of the good ole days.
+Often you hear, the women of today aren’t like those of the good ole days.

 The days when a woman’s role emphasized feminine virtues, marriage, and childbirth.
-These beliefs still hold true in a significant part of today’s society.
+These beliefs are still held by a significant part of today’s society.

 Society vs. A Woman’s True Nature

 In different ages and parts of the world, various women have risen above these beliefs.